Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 payments are due every three months.
 As stated on your original

 billing notice, mail your installment payment with a copy of the

 original billing notice when due.
 You will not receive a billing

 notice for each future installment payment.
 Surety Bonds must have

 an official seal with raised imprint or as a surety sticker seal.

 See Sample Irrevocable Letter-of-credit and Surety Bond (MV2417) for more information.

-Vehicles that are exempt from IRP registration include:
+Vehicles that are exempt from IRP registration, with operation authorized state wide in all jurisdictions, include: